 Amit Shah denied permission to hold rally in WB's Jadavpur

-New Delhi, May 13: Mamata Banerjee-led West Bengal government has refused permission to Bharatiya Janata Party president Amit Shah's proposed roadshow in Jadavpur.
+New Delhi, May 13: Trinamool Congress supremo Mamata Banerjee-led West Bengal government has refused permission to Bharatiya Janata Party (BJP) president Amit Shah's proposed rally in Jadavpur.
 According to reports, the government has also denied permission to land his chopper.

 The BJP plans to approach the Election Commission against the move.